|Tardigrades||Creating the Context: Data Analysis|

 Results of Study

 The methods and number of steps used in gathering scientific knowledge may vary from one investigator to the next, but scientific methods usually involve the alternation of two types of activities, the observational and the explanatory.
-So far we have been making observations about lichen coverage and tardigrades, but we have not yet participated in the explanatory part of science.
-We can continue to explore the data we have collected so far to increase the accuracy of our observations however, the data you downloaded does not really mean very much yet because we do not know whether this data is typical, high, low, or how it compares to "normal".
-We are not even quite sure what "normal" means.
+So far we have been making observations about tardigrades, but we have not yet participated in the explanatory part of science.
+We can continue to explore the data we have collected so far to increase the accuracy of our observations.
+The tardigrade data set you have does not really mean very much yet because we do not know whether this data is typical, high, low, or how it compares to "normal".

 Using Geographic Information Systems for Analysis